Vishapakar: Typology

-The Vishaps are monuments used to worship water, which are believed to have a close tie to water distribution.
-Almost all the Vishaps are found in places related to mountain springs or canals.
+The vishaps are monuments used to worship water, and are believed to have a close tie to water distribution.
+Almost all the vishaps are found in places related to mountain springs or canals.
 Similarly, there are irrigation systems found by Ashkharbek Kalantar at Mount Aragats, the Tokhmakagan backwaters of the Gegham mountains, Artanish Bay and near Gemerzek settlements.
-Although it is impossible to precisely date the irrigation systems, scientists have linked the Vishaps to ancient fertility and water worship.
+Although it is impossible to precisely date the irrigation systems, scientists have linked the vishaps to ancient fertility and water worship.